-Millennial entrepreneurs are starting more businesses at an earlier age than their parents, and managing bigger staffs and targeting higher profits than their baby-boom predecessors, according to the 2016 BNP Paribas Global Entrepreneur Report.
+Millennial entrepreneurs are starting more businesses at an earlier age than their parents, managing bigger staffs and targeting higher profits than their baby-boom predecessors, according to the 2016 BNP Paribas Global Entrepreneur Report.

 “The trend we have noticed is that you can succeed earlier,” said Remi Frank, global head of a key client group at BNP.
 “Before, you needed to be 40 or 50.
 Then it was 30 to 40.
 Now it’s 20 to 30.
-This is a trend which is obvious everywhere.
+This is a trend that is obvious everywhere.
 Of course, it’s linked to the new technologies, but it’s also a change in the world, which [now] accepts that you can be the CEO of a big company or own your own company at a young age.”

 Arkansas Capital is encouraging the next generation of young entrepreneurs to follow millennials by creating a competition to develop their business of college-level forward thinkers.
 “The Governor’s Cup” challenges teams of undergraduate and graduate students to bring business ideas and talents to life.
-Cash prizes are awarded to first, second and third place winners in both the undergraduate and graduate tracks.
+Cash prizes are awarded to first, second and third-place winners in both the undergraduate and graduate tracks.

 Millennial entrepreneurs, nonprofits, public and private foundations, and small businesses frustrated by the often-overwhelming process involved with searching for grants can identify funding opportunities that are easy to read and simple to comprehend at GrantWatch.com